Key Takeaways

 The wiki failure mode: Without active governance, wikis accumulate content that becomes outdated, contradictory, and unfindable.
 Many organizations have "wiki graveyards" full of abandoned pages that nobody trusts or uses.

-When to Choose a Knowledge Base
+When Is a Knowledge Base the Better Choice?

 Knowledge bases excel when retrieval quality and content accuracy matter more than contribution flexibility.